DOS

 FPS developed by id Software.
 Features pseudo-3D graphics with raycasting technique, before Catacomb 3D and Wolfeinstein 3D.
 Written in C and assembly.

-FPS developed by id Software set in a fully 3D world.
+FPS developed by id Software set in the fully 3D world.
 Written in C. Compiled with DJGPP for DOS.